-If you are concerned about [students] attendance, please contact [name of staff] to organise a meeting.
+If you are concerned about [students] attendance, please contact our Attendance Officer (Alisa Shopland) to organise a meeting.
 Or I would like to offer you a meeting on [date/time] to look at how we can work together to ensure [pupil] attends every day.